The name of the Society is "Prince George Photographic Society", hereinafter referred to as "the Society".

 The Secretary shall maintain minutes and all records with the exception of financial records.
 The Secretary may make the minutes available in writing or by e-mail.

-The Secretary shall maintain a register of members with name, postal address, phone number, e-mail address and membership fee status.
+The Executive shall appoint a member to maintain a register of members with name, phone number, e-mail address and membership fee status.

 The Treasurer shall maintain all financial records and collect and administer the Society's funds.